 The Dean of Students Office welcomes your questions and concerns about individual students, campus life issues, and programs and services on campus that support student success.
 Not sure how to handle a concern about a student?
 We can help.

 Faculty and staff frequently observe signs of students in distress.
 Uncharacteristically disruptive behavior in the classroom or disturbing written communications can be a first sign of trouble.
 You can play an important role by identifying students in distress and helping them to receive the assistance they need.

 The Office of the Dean of Students provides an easy to use reporting tool to share concerns about student behaviors.
 If you recognize signs of distress or observe disruptive behavior in your classroom, submit an online report through the Care Network.
 The dean's staff will reach out to the student to offer support and connect him or her with appropriate resources on campus or in the community.
 The Care Network is accessible to faculty and staff through the Life@AU tab on the myAU.american.edu portal.

-Title IX Guidance: Federal law requires the university to educate the campus community around issues of sex discrimination including sexual harassment and sexual assault, to investigate reports of alleged discrimination, and to prevent its recurrence.
-The Dean of Students serves as the university’s Title IX Coordinator and can address questions and concerns about its enforcement at AU.
+Federal law requires the university to educate the campus community around issues of sex discrimination including sexual harassment and sexual assault, to investigate reports of alleged discrimination, and to prevent its recurrence.
+Please address all questions and concerns about its enforcement to TitleIX@american.edu

 It is often confusing for faculty and staff to know when they must report an incident to a university official.
 The university's Discrimination and Sexual Harassment Policy requires all faculty and staff to report allegations of discriminatory behavior to designated university officials.
 In addition, the Clery Act requires reporting of criminal acts that occur on university property.
 Not sure whether you need to report an incident or to whom you should report it?
 We can help.